llaske/sugarizer/docs/tutorial/VueJS/step2.md

 Now, to display our welcome message, we will use the user's name.

-First add a data property `displayText` to the data object.
+Inside `js/activity.js`, first add a data property `displayText` to the data object.
 ```js
 data: {
 	displayText: ''